Trump tells UN in speech that it is 'not even coming close to living up' to its potential

 The president again made clear that he wants to be awarded a Nobel Peace Prize, repeating his spurious claim that he's "ended seven wars" since he returned to office.

-“Everyone says that I should get the Nobel Prize — but for me, the real prize will be the sons and daughters who live to grow up because millions of people are no longer being killed in endless wars,” Trump offered.
+“Everyone says that I should get the Nobel Prize — but for me, the real prize will be the sons and daughters who live to grow up because millions of people are no longer being killed in endless wars,” Trump said in his address.

-In the making, Trump regularly points to his administration's efforts to end conflicts between Israel and Iran, India and Pakistan, Egypt and Sudan, and elsewhere.
+Trump regularly points to his administration's efforts to end several conflicts around the world, including fighting between Israel and Iran, India and Pakistan, and Egypt and Sudan.

 “It's too bad that I had to do these things instead of the United Nations doing them,” Trump said.
 “Sadly, in all cases, the United Nations did not even try to help in any of them.”